Aspects of Jesus

 mystery rites.
 Tossing all these parts out, we might wonder, even more

-skeptically, where is the historical Jesus Christ?
+skeptically, where is the historical Yeshua Christ?
 Have we found the

 core in the onion?
 The leap of faith even among evemerists is